× Overview of the 2024 Tenancy Law Changes – What you need to know

 Vector image showing the scales of justice on a book

 Recent changes to tenancy law were passed by Queensland Parliament on 23 May 2024 and will impact your tenancy or rooming agreement under the Residential Tenancies and Rooming Accommodation Act 2008 (‘the Act’).
 Not all changes will commence at the same time.
-Some of the changes commenced on Assent (6 June 2024), while other changes will start on Proclamation (date yet to be announced).
+Some of the changes commenced on Assent (6 June 2024), while other changes will start on Proclamation (30th September).

 Here is a quick snapshot of the key changes.
 This text below applies to general tenancies and rooming accommodation.